pstankie/przemienniki-FT-5D/README.md

 More info https://www.repeaterbook.com/wiki/doku.php?id=yaesu_adms_11#supported_searches

+## Important Warning
+**Before** using this program, **make a backup of your FT5D configuration**.
+This software is provided as-is, without any warranty of any kind.
+The author is not responsible for any damage, loss of data, or other issues that may arise from using this program or data in the repository !

 ## Usage
 You can generate the list by running `gen.py` script or you can import `adms14_ft5d.csv` file to **FT5D Programmer ADMS-14**.
 Should wordk with FT3D too.